creatis-ULTIM/creatis-ULTIM.github.io/collections/_posts/2025-11-04-MultiparametricUSPhantom.md

 1. **Blood flow data**:
 - Single Value Decomposition (SVD) of 200 images.
 - Remove the first five eigenvectors containing stronger signals from tissue and filter out tissue motion.
-- Averaging of 3 scanning directions
+- Averaging of 3 scanning directions.

 2. **Blood vessel diameter**:
 - Obtain a binarized image to highlight the vessels.